-Students will develop skills necessary to properly disinfect, prepare process, store, and issue both sterile and nonsterile supplies and equipment for patient care.
-Also, students will learn to operate sterilizing units and monitor effectiveness of the sterilization process.
+Students will develop skills necessary to properly disinfect, prepare, process, store, and issue both sterile and nonsterile supplies, instrumentation, and equipment for patient care age 267 Additionally, students will learn to operate sterilizing units and monitor effectiveness of the 4.1.16 sterilization process.

-Graduates will receive a certificate and may be eligible to apply to take the National Institute for Certification of Healthcare Sterile Processing and Distribution Personnel Examination (CBSPD).
-Employment opportunities include surgery centers, dialysis facilities, and central processing units in hospitals.
+Graduates will be eligible to take the Certification Board for Sterile Processing and Distribution, Inc. "Sterile Processing and Distribution (SPD) Technician Exam", earning the title of Central Sterile Processing and Distribution Technician (CSPDT).
+Employment opportunities include surgery centers, central sterile processing departments in hospitals, and traveling consultation services.